noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

             -   Update Cruise
                 -   Confirm the cruise and attributes can be saved successfully
                     -   Confirm QC Validation Issues are updated
-                -   Consult [CRDMA CDVM Testing Documentation](./test_cases/packages/CDVM/CRDMA%20CDVM%20Testing%20Documentation.md) for a testing SOP for the "Update Cruise" functionality
+                -   X Consult [CRDMA CDVM Testing Documentation](./test_cases/packages/CDVM/CRDMA%20CDVM%20Testing%20Documentation.md) for a testing SOP for the "Update Cruise" functionality
             -   Delete Cruise
                 -   Confirm the deletion works properly if there are no related record (cruise record only)
                     -   Confirm the deletion works properly if there are attributes associated with the cruise leg and the field options are de-selected and the delete button is clicked